 2. Withholding Affection or Support

-A form of control in a toxic relationship is when one partner withholds affection or support to manipulate the other.
+A form of control in a toxic relationship occurs when one partner withholds affection or support to manipulate the other.

 For example, they may refuse to show affection or support unless you do something that they want you to do.